Article date: October 2012

 Periodic monitoring of calcium levels (at the discretion of the prescriber) is recommended after use of denosumab in patients predisposed to hypocalcaemia, including those with severe renal impairment.
 In patients receiving 120 mg denosumab, supplementation of calcium and vitamin D is required unless hypercalcaemia is present; if hypocalcaemia occurs, additional calcium supplementation may be necessary.

-A letter was sent to healthcare professionals in September 2012, regarding the updated product information for Xgeva▼.
+, regarding the updated product information for Xgeva▼.

 *The product information for Prolia▼ will be updated shortly.